Hrazdan (river): Fauna

-While the fish species contained in the lake consist of the Sevan trout (Salmo ischchan) or “Prince Fish,” siga, crucian, carp, crayfish, bojak (Salmo ischchan danilewskii) and winter bakhtak (Salmo ischchan ischchan) and summer bakhtak (Salmo ischchan aestivalis), the river is reported to have species of crayfish as well as karas and crayfish in abundance.
+While the fish species contained in the lake consist of the Sevan trout (Salmo ischchan) or "Prince Fish," siga, crucian, carp, crayfish, bojak (Salmo ischchan danilewskii) and winter bakhtak (Salmo ischchan ischchan) and summer bakhtak (Salmo ischchan aestivalis), the river is reported to have species of crayfish as well as karas in abundance.

 Development

-The lake waters have been used for irrigation from the 19th century, and from early 20th century Hydro-power development has also been implemented.
+The lake waters have been used for irrigation since the 19th century, and from early 20th century hydro-power development has also been implemented.
 The lake waters were planned to be used through the river for irrigating 100000 ha in the Ararat Valley out of which an irrigation of 80000 ha was created.
 The hydro-power development was planned on the river as the Sevan–Hrazdan Cascade involving seven schemes in a 70 km stretch of the river with a total installed capacity of 560 MW with mean annual energy generation of around 500 million kilowatt hours; it is the largest hydro-power generating scheme in Armenia.
 This scheme was implemented between 1930 and 1962.
-These are small and medium size projects built as run-of-the river power plants.
+These are small- and medium-size projects built as run-of-the river power plants.
 The seven power stations are: Sevan HEP with installed capacity of 34.2 MW with two units completed in 1949; the Hrazdan HEP of 81.6 MW with two units commissioned in 1959; the Argel HEP with installed capacity of 224 MW completed in 1953; the Arzni HEP with capacity of 70.6 MW with installation of 3 units commissioned in 1956; the Kanaker HEP with installed capacity of 100 MW with 6 units completed in 1936; the Yerevan-1 HEP commissioned in 1962 with installation of 44 MW with 2 units; and the Yerevan-3 with capacity of 5 MW with one unit commissioned in 1960.
 However, priority of release of water from the lake is for irrigation and accordingly the power stations are operated.

 The civil works involved construction of diversion works, open canals or tunnels and power house which over the years were in need of substantial rehabilitation as they were all built around the middle of the twentieth century.
 In 2003, the International Energy Corporation", a Closed Joint Stock Company, acquired the projects from the Public Services Regulatory Commission of the country under a license No. 0108 for generation of electrical energy.
 Right from the time of acquisition they started rehabilitating the projects to maximize power generation.
 The works were completed during 2004.
 The works were carried out under a US$25 million loan from the Asian Development Bank.